Rooftop

 Understanding the Art

-Style: These paintings depict imaginative figures with soft features, whilst adorning an earthy colour palette.
-Floral motifs and the lotuses especially are the main attraction of Pichwais, after the depiction of Lord Shrinathji.
+Style: These paintings use an earth colour palette to depict imaginative figures with soft features.
+Floral motifs and the lotuses are the main attraction of Pichwais, after the depiction of Lord Shrinathji.

-Central motifs: Apart from the themes of Shrinathji, motifs of lotuses and cows are well depicted.
-And, various Indian festivals such as Diwali, Holi, etc, are also painted.
+Central motifs: Apart from the themes of Shrinathji, motifs of lotuses and cows are depicted as well.
+Various Indian festivals such as Diwali, Holi, etc, are also painted in Pichwai art.

 Pichwai blogs